etemesi254/zune-image/crates/zune-jpeg/README.md

 `decoded_output_bytes()` and `decoded_scanlines()` report the stable prefix of the output buffer that can be displayed or copied before retrying.

+By default, row checkpoints are recorded only after a previous scan decode attempt, so one-shot decoding keeps the lowest-overhead path.
+Call `set_incremental_mode(true)` before the first `decode_into()` attempt when the caller expects input to arrive incrementally; this records checkpoints during the first baseline Huffman scan attempt and can reduce replay work on the next retry.

 ```Rust
 use zune_core::bytestream::ZCursor;
 use zune_jpeg::JpegDecoder;